stbenjam/metal3-docs/design/baremetal-operator/bmc-events.md

 ### User Stories

-- I'd like to configure a my BMC to send events to a target URL.
+- I'd like to configure my BMC to send events to a target URL.
 - I'd like to filter the types of events the BMC sends to my target URL.
 - I'd like to provide context to a particular event subscription.
 - I'd like to provide arbitrary headers.
-- I'd like the baremetal-operator to reconcile on the BMCEventSubscription resource, and ensure it's state is accurate in Ironic.
+- I'd like the baremetal-operator to reconcile on the BMCEventSubscription resource, and ensure its state is accurate in Ironic.

 ## Design Details